KlyaniX/CyanPowerHUD/README.md

 # CyanPowerHUD
-Simple colored HUD for Garry's Mod on glua.
+Simple and customizable HUD for Garry's Mod on glua.

 ## INSTALLATION
 ### Two ways: